 Seller shall provide containers of minimum tare weight and size consistent with the protection required.
 Seller shall utilize containers that meet the minimum packaging requirements of the common carriers (if so shipped) for acceptance for safe transportation at the lowest rate applicable.
 Disassembly of items to conserve size is desirable when reassembly can be done by unskilled labor, using common hand tools, and at no risk to the finish or function of the part.
-Seller shall make maximum use of corrugated fiberboard containers which meet or exceed those specifications of ASTM D 5118/D5118M, and which shall be closed by taping or banding so they may be opened without damaging the packaged item.
-Seller may use staples to construct fiberboard containers but they shall not use metal staples to close fiberboard containers.
-If Seller determines the capacity of fiberboard containers is exceeded, Seller shall use wood packaging material "WPM", crates/pallets/skids/etc. that comply with the requirements listed in 4.2 and 4.3.
+Seller shall make maximum use of corrugated fiberboard containers that meet or exceed those specifications of ASTM D 5118/D5118M, and that shall be closed by taping or banding so they may be opened without damaging the packaged item.
+Seller may use staples to construct fiberboard containers, but they shall not use metal staples to close fiberboard containers.
+If Seller determines the capacity of fiberboard containers is exceeded, Seller shall use wood packaging material "WPM", crates/pallets/skids/etc. that meet or exceed those specifications of ASTM D 6251/D6251M and that also comply with the requirements listed in 4.2: Regulated WPM and 4.3: Non-Regulated WPM, see below.
 Closure by use of removable fasteners such as "Klimps" or steel banding is desirable unless other means are required for item protection.
 Seller shall install all inner bracing on wooden crates with phillips head wood screws.